zziro/search-engine-comparison/README.md

 4.- Install IDE (Spring Tool Suite 4)
-	* Go to the Spring Tool Suite web page [https://spring.io/tools]
+	* Go to the Spring Tool Suite web page: https://spring.io/tools
 	* Downloead the Windows 64-bit version.
 	* Once the file is downloaded in your machine just uncompress it  and execute the .exe file.